Rafid030/tutorial-1-Rafid030/README.md

 - License information
 - Links to documentation and related resources

-This transforms the repository from undocumented to fully documented.

----

 ### **3. Reengineering Strategy / Approach (1.5 marks)**
 I used a **Documentation Reengineering Strategy**: